 Truth in Advertising - Read the fine print in advertised specials to find out exactly what the price includes, and request a firm price in writing before the work begins.

 Training - Professional cleaning firms require management and employees to engage in formal training in a variety of cleaning disciplines, and these educational efforts will be ongoing.
 Consumers should ask about the formal training background of technicians who will be cleaning their carpet.

 Certification - Professional firms require Certification of technicians through such certification organizations as the IICRC or through comparable franchise or independent training and testing organizations.

 Experience - The years of experience a firm has, combined with formal training programs, contribute significantly to the experience and proficiency of its employees.

 Knowledgeable - Professional firms employ and train technicians who have the ability to answer basic questions regarding carpet performance and maintenance, as well as spotting and cleaning.

 References - Consumers should ask for references from previous customers, and they should consult friends and business acquaintances about the reputation of the cleaning firm they are considering.

 Trade Associations - Professional cleaning firms are members of regional or national trade associations or other organizations that promote high ethical standards and continuing education.
 Look for trade association logos in advertising.

-Credibility - Community involvement through the Chamber of Commerce and or professional business, charitable, or similar organizations will be undertaken by concerned, caring professionals.
-Look for logos indicating involvement in
+Credibility - Community involvement through the Chamber of Commerce and/or professional business, charitable, or similar organizations will be undertaken by concerned, caring professionals.
+Look for logos indicating involvement in these organizations.

 Cleaning Standard - Ask if the cleaner is operating according to the IICRC S001- Cleaning Standards.
 Request to see a copy of his industry-prescribed document.